igorbenic/year-in-review/README.md

 Year*
 ```

-Or fork this repository, add your own into `src/reviews.js` and create a PR to add it here in the repository.
+Or fork this repository, add your own into `public/reviews.json` and create a PR to add it here in the repository.

-Current process is using the data as an object so for each change I have to redeploy it.
-I'll work on it so it can fetch data from a remote json so we don't have to redeploy the site just to fetch new data.